 Adult Education Classes

-Starting in August, River Valley Resources’ Adult Education classes will meet on Tuesdays from 9:00 AM – 1:00 PM at Harrison County Lifelong Learning in Corydon.
+River Valley Resources’ Adult Education classes now meet on Tuesdays AND Thursdays from 9:00 AM – 1:00 PM at Harrison County Lifelong Learning in Corydon.
 Classes are free and designed for individuals who need to improve their basic skills in preparation for a high school equivalency diploma, college enrollment or career advancement.
 Students younger than 18 must be exited from high school.
 New students must register for Orientation.

 HiSET® Testing